exinst

 This code should be relatively straightforward if you are familiar with uses of

-libraries.
+the singletons and constraints libraries.
 We are simply reifying singleton

 types from their term-level representation to their type-level representation,

-mechanism to lookup the required instances
+and afterwards using the Dict1 mechanism to lookup the required instances

 during runtime.
 Additionaly, this instance requires that the term level

-representation of the singleton type implements Show
+representation of the singleton type implements Show too, as, like we saw in a

-previous example, the type index itself is shown in this Show
+previous example, the type index itself is shown in this Show implementation,

 in the hope that it can be later recovered and reified to the type level when

-using Read
+using Read.